ghall89/QuestLogger/README.md

 Follow the instructions [here](https://api-docs.igdb.com/#account-creation) if you don't already have a Twitch developer account.

-In order to fully use the app, you will need to enter your Twitch client ID and client secret by going to `QuestLogger → Settings...` in the app's menu bar, or with the following keyboard shortcut: `⌘ + ,`.
+In order to fully utilize the app's features, you will need to enter your Twitch client ID and client secret by going to `QuestLogger → Settings...` in the app's menu bar, or with the following keyboard shortcut: `⌘ + ,`.

 ## Compile From Source

 ### Prerequisites

-- MacOS 13.5+
+- MacOS 13+
 - Xcode 14.3+
 - An [Apple Developer Account](https://developer.apple.com)